A Continuous Energy Ising Machine Leveraging Difference-of-Convex Programming: Discussion

 \section{Discussion}

-We introduced our Ising solver by relaxing the binary spins into continuous variables and formulating the resulting optimization as a difference-of-convex program.
-This approach was motivated by the success of first-order optimization methods for large-scale continuous optimization, particularly in modern deep learning~\cite{2015-kingma}.
+We have introduced our Ising solver by relaxing the binary spins into continuous variables and formulating the resulting optimization as a difference-of-convex program.
+This approach is motivated by the success of first-order optimization methods for large-scale continuous optimization, particularly in modern deep learning~\cite{2015-kingma}.
 Central to our method is a tunable attractor function, which is coupled with the Ising energy to guide solutions toward binary spin assignments.
-Exploiting the structure of this attractor, we designed two simple yet effective iterative algorithms (DOCH and ADOCH), requiring just a single matrix-vector multiplication per iteration.
-We further established that DOCH is guaranteed to converge to a critical point of the Hamiltonian.
-In contrast to conventional Ising solvers, our approach avoids reliance on cooling schedules or extensive hyperparameter tuning, making it especially well-suited for ultra-large-scale Ising problems.
+By exploiting the structure of this attractor, we design two simple yet effective iterative algorithms (DOCH and ADOCH), which require only a single matrix-vector multiplication per iteration.
+We further establish that DOCH is guaranteed to converge to a critical point of the Hamiltonian.
+In contrast to conventional Ising solvers, our approach avoids reliance on cooling schedules or extensive hyperparameter tuning, making it especially well-suited for ultra-large-scale Ising problems. {Our methods require fewer iterations to reach high-quality Ising energies, which leads to a substantially lower overall runtime, even though the per-iteration cost is comparable to competing solvers (see \textbf{Remarks S1, S2} in the Supplementary).}

-To demonstrate scalability, we solved a fully connected Ising model with $10^7$ spins and $\sim 50$ trillion couplings (Figure~\ref{fig:g10_M4_M7_M8}c), significantly surpassing the size of previously reported models, which maxed out at $10^6$ spins and $\sim 5$ billion couplings~\cite{goto2021}.
-On smaller but dense graphs such as $K_{2000}$, DOCH performs best over short time horizons (1-10 s), while ADOCH exhibits faster convergence for large to ultra-large-scale models.
-For the benchmarks including $K_{2000}$, $10^3$-spin SK model and Biq Mac graphs, we ran our solvers with 100 random initializations.
-The histograms in Figures~\ref{fig:1k_sk}b, \ref{fig:1k_sk}c, \ref{fig:2k_pm1}b, and \ref{fig:2k_pm1}c demonstrate that our methods are robust to the initialization.
-Our solvers rapidly achieve GW-SDP-level energy values and consistently produce the highest cut-values on the $G_{10}$ graph and Biq Mac instances.
-Overall, our solvers exhibit faster convergence to lower-energy configurations across the board, including ultra-large-scale models; see Figures~\ref{fig:g10_M4_M7_M8}c and \ref{fig:g10_M4_M7_M8}d, and also (Supplementary Figures 3-11).